Chronic Fatigue Syndrome:

+Do you feel like life is passing you by?
 If you are excessively tired and exhausted and cannot pinpoint the reason of your tiredness, you may have chronic fatigue syndrome.
-Chronic fatigue syndrome (CFS) is characterized by extreme exhaustion that does not improve with rest and may even worsen with physical or mental effort.
+Chronic fatigue syndrome (CFS/ME) is characterized by extreme exhaustion that does not improve with rest and may even worsen with physical or mental effort.

-A severe, ongoing condition, CFS affects various physiological functions.
-People with CFS frequently are unable to participate in their normal activities.
-Patients with CFS may occasionally be forced to stay in bed.
-Patients with CFS frequently experience severe fatigue and sleep problems.
+A severe, ongoing condition, CFS/ME affects various physiological functions.
+People with CFS/ME frequently are unable to participate in their normal activities.
+Patients with CFS/ME may occasionally be forced to stay in bed.
+Patients with CFS/ME frequently experience severe fatigue and sleep problems.

 Causes: